12 Top-Rated Day Trips from Milan

 We may earn a commission from affiliate links ()

-Milan's position in Western Lombardy puts it within easy reach of several centers with plenty of tourist attractions and things to do.
+Milan's position in Western Lombardy puts it within easy reach of several rewarding day trip destinations.
 The Alps are so close that you can see them from the roof of the Duomo.
 Fabled Lake Como is less than an hour by train, and there are several towns near Milan with magnificent churches and cathedrals.

 The beautiful cities of Verona and Bergamo are easily accessible, as is Lake Garda.
 Because Milan is the rail hub of northern Italy, getting to any of these places by train is easy, and high-speed trains make it possible to take a day trip from Milan to Venice or even to the Cinque Terre.
 Packaged day tours often make it even easier to explore beyond the city.